-We are delighted to announce that the house and gardens will re-open to the public from May until September 2021.
+We are delighted to announce that the gardens will re-open to the public from May until September 2021.
 Please see below for a full list of dates.

-Take a tour of the house and gardens and hear the fascinating history of the people who have lived and worked at Abercamlais through the ages.
+Take a tour of the gardens and hear the fascinating history of the people who have lived and worked at Abercamlais through the ages.

-Parties may be shown round the house and grounds by a member of the family.
+Parties may be shown round the grounds by a member of the family.

 Opening times: 10am to 4pm

 Parking is available.

 Dogs welcome but must be kept on leads.